symonb/symonb.github.io/docs/math/filters/filters_theory.md

 The above function may look complicated but it is really simple.
 Step functions create a rectangular signal which is multiplied by  $x(kT)$ which is the sample value for $t=kT$.
 Next, we add these scaled-up rectangles and that's it:

 [![image](images/Zrzut%20ekranu%202022-12-09%20010443.png)](images/Zrzut%20ekranu%202022-12-09%20010443.png)
-*The left green rectangular signal is made out of 2 step-function.
-Next, those rectangular functions are multiplicated by some constants and combined (right plot)*
+<custom_caption>The left green rectangular signal is made out of 2 step-function.
+Next, those rectangular functions are multiplicated by some constants and combined (right plot)</custom_caption>
-{:class="img-responsive"}

 From table we can take $\mathcal{L}\{u(t-kT)\} = \frac{e^{-kTs}}{s}$, so: